 A young person’s entry into the labor market has life-long implications for their career opportunities and maturation.
 Yet, almost half of all young people in the labor force are either working but poor or are unemployed.
 We have the unique ability to work with these young people to address the specific problems they’re facing.
 We can help them connect to new clients and opportunities, get access to career counseling, strengthen their capacity by supporting technical training and education systems; and help them access their first jobs through apprenticeships and internships.

 What is Mercy Corps doing to solve the youth unemployment crisis?

 With all of our youth focused programs, we do one thing differently than most organizations – we co-design with young people to be real partners in change.
 Youth have long been a neglected, underserved and misunderstood population.
 Displacement and conflict only increase their risk, invisibility and isolation.
-The result is that most aid programs are blind to the barriers young people face.
+The result is that many aid programs are blind to the barriers young people face.
 Moreover, little access to vital services further erodes their mental and physical health, severely limits the areas where they feel safe, and has a negative impact on their development.